Securely connect MCU-powered devices from the silicon to the cloud

-Unlock the value of IoT with confidence in your security
+Unlock the value of IoT with confidence in your device security

 With billions of new devices connected each year, it’s more important than ever to secure yours.
-Help protect your data, privacy, physical safety, and infrastructure with Azure Sphere.
-It’s built on decades of Microsoft experience in hardware, software, and cloud to provide a turnkey security solution for IoT devices.
+Help protect your data, privacy, physical safety and infrastructure with Azure Sphere security service.
+It has been built on decades of Microsoft experience in hardware, software and cloud services to provide a turnkey security solution for IoT devices.

-Protect your IoT devices and equipment with defense in depth
+Protect your IoT devices and equipment with in-depth defence

 - Azure Sphere–certified chips from hardware partners include built-in Microsoft security technology to provide connectivity and a dependable hardware root of trust.